ukarroum/ykarroum-blog/blog/_posts/2020-11-07-subprocess.md

 /*[clinic end generated code: output=7b9aaefe3031238d input=c1911043a22028da]*/
 {% endhighlight %}

-clinic is a boilerpate code generator for CPython, we may inspect it in futur articles.
+_clinic_ is a boilerpate code generator for CPython, we may inspect it in futur articles.

 ### `py_posix_spawn`
 -----------------
-as above, some checks and gotos.
+As above, some checks and gotos.

 then we call `posix_spawnp `